Bahamian Internet Access

 Wi-Fi Calling Tip: Every one of the big four cellular carriers now supports Wi-Fi Calling on compatible phones.
 If your phone supports this, you can make and receive text messages and voice calls over Wi-Fi, even if you have no cellular service.

-Roaming on a U.S. Cellular Data Plan
+Roaming on Cellular Data Plans

 Roaming is when a cellular carrier has agreements with another network to utilize that other network's cellular towers.
 This helps a carrier provide connectivity to its customers who are just passing through areas that the carrier doesn’t directly service themselves.